Online Sampling and Decision Making with Low Entropy: Applications of abstract derandomization and dimension reduction

-In this section, we give a general framework of leveraging dimensionality-reduction set of functions with a set of permutations over dimension $\ell$ to a set of permutations over a dimension $n > \ell$ such that wait-and-pick multiple-choice secretary algorithm executed on the latter distributions achieve the competitive ratio of the former distribution.
+Next, we show how, by applying a dimension-reduction set of functions defined in Section~\ref{section:dim_reduction_2}, one can turn a set $\mathcal{L}_{\ell}$ of $\ell$-element permutations to a set $\mathcal{L}_{n}$ of $n$-element permutations such that the competitive ratio of Gupta-Singla algorithm in Algorithm \ref{algo:k_secr_algo_1} executed on the uniform distribution over $\mathcal{L}_{\ell}$ is carried to the competitive ratio of the Gupta-Singla algorithm executed on the uniform distribution over $\mathcal{L}_{n}$.